Seasonally, every year, Walk to School Day returns in the autumn, and Bike to School Day in the spring.

-On Thursday 11 October 2017, students, parents, and teachers met together at the Bank of America Parking Lot on Lincoln Avenue.
-In celebrating “Walk to School Day”, we all came togehter for a morning reception and then went to our respective schools.
+On Thursday 10 October 2018, students, parents, and teachers will meet together at the Bank of America Parking Lot on Lincoln Avenue.
+In celebrating “Walk to School Day”, we all came together for a morning reception and then go to our respective schools.

 Join children & adults around the world to celebrate the benefits of walking:

 - Encouraging a child’s next stage of independence